ststeiger/RubyService/README.md

 #### XML-configuration

 A few config variables are needed
-*  The config file has to be called the same as the executable, minus .exe and plus .json.config
+*  The config file has to be called the same as the service-executable, minus .exe and plus .json.config, and has to be in the same directory as the serice-.exe-file
 *  The logfile-directory is where the service will log all output, in a separate file for each day - no autocleaning.
 *  The WebRoot (your web application's root folder)
 *  DateTimeFormat, that will be used when writing text into the logfile(s)